MicrosoftDocs/defender-docs/articles/defender-for-cloud/add-data-power-bi.md

 # Add Defender for Cloud data to Power BI

 By connecting Microsoft Defender for Cloud's data with Microsoft Power BI, you can easily monitor and analyze your security metrics.
 The integration allows you to visualize security insights and quickly identify potential threats and vulnerabilities.
-In this article, you will be guided through the steps to connect Defender for Cloud data to Power BI, helping you transform complex security information into clear, actionable insights.
+This article guides you through the steps to connect Defender for Cloud data to Power BI, helping you transform complex security information into clear, actionable insights.

 ## Prerequisites